ASalazar46/PythonPlayground/Proj8 - CapstoneProjectRedux/README.md

 - Four buttons (boxes?) that direct users to the data.
 I say four boxes because there were four teams collecting data, and they were stored in four different databases.
 In this redux, there can be as much as I want, but I choose four.
 - Images, color scheme, and other general design patterns to make the page look pretty and professional (as possible).

-In the pages that will display the data, they should contain:
+In the pages that will display the data, they should have:

-- asdf
+- Boxes containing the most recent data points
-- fdsa
+- Boxes containing an average of the data points
-- fdas
+  - Starting with overall, then weekly, monthly, and yearly later on
-- afds
+- A graph plotting the data points

 At the top of each page should be a navigation bar.
 It should contain:

 - A clickable logo that direct the user to the landing page when clicked.
-- Four dropdown menus that direct the user to specific parts of a data page.
+- Four buttons that direct the user to the data pages.

 #### Back-end things

-asdf
+I am unsure of how the back-end will work with Django, but Im sure the tutorial will give an overview of how the back-end works.
+If not, then Django's official documentation may do that.
+However, the back-end should be able to communicate with the database, and call the necessary database query to retrieve data.

 #### Database and data management